rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 2. **Repeated Code in UI Components**: The `MainComponent.cpp` and `HarmonyGenerator.cpp` files both have similar logic for handling UI updates and state management.
 This logic could be refactored into a shared utility function to reduce redundancy.

 3. **Similar Documentation**: The `README.md` and `design_functional_vision.md` files both describe the features of the VocalArchitect.
 Some sections overlap and could be merged or referenced to streamline documentation.

+## Bugs and Functional Issues

+1. **Bug in Harmony Generation**: Occasionally, the harmony generation process fails to produce output when the input vocal track is at the maximum harmony level.
+2. **UI Update Delay**: There is a noticeable delay in UI updates after the harmony generation process is initiated, which may confuse users.